pkell19/C195_SoftwareII_Kelly/README.txt

 that provide a list of all appointments by type and month, a list of appointments by contact, and a list of appointments by customer.

-Report of this author's choice: The third report shows all appointments that are associated with the selected customer.
+Report of this author's choice: The third report shows the total number of customers in the database.
-The information provided includes the appointment title, type, description, date, and start and end times.

 MySQL Connector driver version number: mysql-connector-java-8.0.25